 Jury service is an extremely important responsibility.
 The United States Constitution and the Texas Constitution guarantee all people, regardless of race, religion, gender, national origin or economic status, the right to trial by an impartial jury.

 Jurors make it possible for our courts to fulfill this constitutional guarantee.
 Justice depends on the quality of the jurors who serve in our courts.

-We are located in the Public Safety and Courts Building at 1000 Throckmorton Street in downtown Fort Worth.
-We are on the corner of Throckmorton and 10th Streets.
+The Muncipal Court is located in the Public Safety and Courts Building, 1000 Throckmorton St., in downtown Fort Worth at the corner of Throckmorton and 10th streets.
 The Jury Room is on the second floor, room 227.

 Frequently Asked Questions

 The court setting is formal and business or business casual clothing is appropriate.
 No shorts, miniskirts, tank tops, halters or flip flops are allowed.
 If you report for jury service wearing any of these items you will be re-scheduled and sent home.

 The types of cases you will hear are class C misdemeanors.
 Examples of such cases are code violations, speeding tickets, school attendance, disorderly conduct and unrestrained animals.

 Can I use my electronics?

 Yes.
 However, all electronics devices must be turned off at all times when jurors are present in the courtroom or jury deliberation room.

 Is there security?